-- Spare propane cylinders must be stored outdoors and must be supported on raised concrete or other non-combustible platform and be located in a fenced enclosure. - Each fuel-fired industrial truck must be equipped with at least one portable extinguisher having a minimum rating of 2-A:30-B:C.

-Resources NFC 3.1.3 Industrial Trucks

-Battery-Powered Industrial Trucks

-- Battery-charging installations for battery-powered industrial trucks must be located at least 1.5 m from combustible materials, in well ventilated areas, where precautions are taken to prevent ignition sources. - Battery-charging stations must be equipped with at least one portable extinguisher having a minimum rating of 2-A:30-B:C. - Only trained and authorized personnel are permitted to operate industrial trucks, replace propane cylinders, refuel fuel-fired industrial trucks, or charge batteries for battery-powered industrial trucks.
+T Each fuel-fired industrial truck must be equipped with at least one portable extinguisher having a minimum rating of 2-A:30-B:C. Resources: NFC 3.1.3 Industrial Trucks Slide 39 Battery-Powered Industrial Trucks: Silue 39 Battery-rowered industrial frucks.
+Battery-charging installations for battery-powered industrial trucks must be located at least 1.5 m from combustible materials, in well ventilated areas, where precautions are taken to prevent ignition sources.
+Battery-charging stations must be equipped with at least one portable extinguisher having a minimum rating of 2-A:30-B: C. Only trained and authorized personnel are permitted to operate industrial trucks, replace propane cylinders, or refuel fuel-fired industrial trucks, or charge batteries for battery-powered industrial trucks.
 Like cars and trucks, forklifts are fuel-powered vehicles.
 But unlike other vehicle types, forklifts frequently operate indoors.
 So even the smallest forklift-related fire can quickly become a big problem.

-Resources NFC 3.1.3 Industrial Trucks

-Industrial truck fires can be minimized through:

-- Regular routine maintenance that will spot the conditions that could lead to a forklift fire.
-These include things like leaky propane connectors, build up of grease or pooling oil on the vehicle, or unsafe electrical connections. - Increase Fire Safety Awareness Forklift operators are the first line of defence against forkliftrelated fires.
-Operators should be trained to avoid the conditions that could lead to a fire and what to do in the event one happens. - Clean Forklifts Regularly Cleaning forklift regularly ensures that the risk of flammable materials ignition is minimized, even eliminated. - Pay Special Attention to Battery Cables Batteries are a primary potential ignition source for forklift fires.
+Torkint-related fire can quickly become a big problem.
+Resources: NFC 3.1.3 Industrial Trucks Slide 40 Industrial truck fires can be minimized through: Silue 40 Regular routine maintenance - that will spot the conditions that could lead to a forklift fire.
+These include things like leaky propane connectors, buildup of grease or pooling oil on the vehicle, or unsafe electrical connections.
+Increase Fire Safety Awareness - Forklift operators are the first line of defence against forklift-related fires.
+Operators should be trained to avoid the conditions that could lead to a fire and what to do in the event one happens.
+Clean Forklifts Regularly - Cleaning forklift regularly ensures that the risk of flammable materials ignition is minimized, even eliminated. • Pay Special Attention to Battery Cables - Batteries are a primary potential ignition source for forklift fires.
 Protect battery cables from damage and inspect them regularly to make sure they aren't damaged.
 Batteries typically come with an insulated, fire-resistant covering to prevent sparking or arcing.
 Ensure it is intact and in place during every pre- and post-shift forklift inspection.
+Resources: 1